park on a spur in Hampden of the Bangor, Hampden &

 Bangor, Hampden & Winterport Railway

-Like so many of these early railways in the later part of the 19th century, the names initially included in the charter, sometimes go through an adjustment or two, before settling in on what the actual name of the railway is when trolleys start operating on the line.
+Like so many of these early railways in the later part of the 19th century, the names initially included in the charter, sometimes go through an adjustment or two, before settling on what the actual name of the railway is when trolleys start operating on the line.
 Even then, some of these lines change their names in short order after the operation of the line begins.
 This is such the case for what would become the Bangor, Hampden & Winterport Railway, which actually never went to Winterport :)

 The Bangor, Hampden & Winterport Railway (BH&W) had its inception on March 29, 1893, when the Hampden & Winterport Electric Railway & Light Company was chartered to build electric railways and lighting plants in the towns of Hampden, Winterport, Frankfort, and Prospect.

 The electric railway was to connect with the Bangor Street Railway near the "Tin Bridge" of the Maine Central Railroad.
-Authorization was approved for capitalization on $500,000.
+Authorization was approved capitalization for $500,000.
 Two years later, the incorporators secured a renewal of the charter and were authorized to operate both passenger and freight cars over the tracks of the Bangor Street Railway (BSR) into downtown Bangor.
 The BSR was granted equal rights over the proposed Hampden line.

 Bangor and Hampden map.